 Requirement The SMA maintains financial accountability through payment of claims for the services that are authorized and furnished to 1915(i) participants by qualified providers.
-Discovery Discovery Discovery Evidence Number and percent of 1915(i) services claims payments made to providers for 1915(i) services participants with active Medicaid eligibility.
-(Performance Measure) Numerator: Number of 1915(i) services claims payments made to providers for 1915(i) services participants with active Medicaid.
+Discovery Discovery Evidence (Performance Number and percent of 1915(i) services claims payments made to providers for 1915(i) services participants with active Medicaid eligibility.
+Numerator: Number of 1915(i) services claims payments made to providers for 1915(i) Measure) services participants with active Medicaid.
 Denominator: Total number of 1915(i) services claims payments.
-Discovery Activity (Source of Data & sample size) MDHHS will monitor payments made to providers of 1915(i) services to assure payments are only issued for Medicaid-eligible individuals.
+Discovery Activity (Source of Data & sample size) MDHHS will monitorS payments made to providers of 1915(i) services to assure payments SUBJECT TO FFP are only issued for Medicaid-eligible individuals.
 This will be a 100% sample size.
-Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS will have edits in place prior to approving claims to verify that only claims for Medicaid beneficiaries are approved for payment.
-Frequency Continuous and ongoing Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will assure payment is only made for 1915(i) services provided to Medicaid-eligible beneficiaries.
-MDHHS will periodically evaluate all 1915(i) services claims payments made to assure the individuals served had Medicaid eligibility on the date of service.
-Recoupments will be made as necessary for payments for service provided to all non-eligible individuals.
+Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS will have HAS edits in place prior to approving claims to verify that only claims for Medicaid beneficiaries are approved for payment AND SUBMITTED FOR FFP.
+Frequency Continuous and ongoing Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will assures payment FFP is only REQUESTED FOR CLAIMS made for 1915(i) services provided to Medicaid-eligible beneficiaries.
+MDHHS will periodically evaluates all 1915(i) services claims payments made SUBJECT TO FFP to assure the individuals served had Medicaid eligibility on the date of service.
+Recoupments will be made as necessary for payments CLAIMS ADJUSTMENTS OR RECOUPMENTS ARE MADE for ANY CLAIMS FOR WHICH FFP WAS REQUESTED, BUT THE INDIVIDUAL DID NOT HAVE MEDICAID ELIGIBILITY ON THE DATE OF service provided to all non-eligible individuals.
 Frequency (of Analysis and Aggregation) Continuous and ongoing

 Requirement The SMA maintains financial accountability through payment of claims for the services that are authorized and furnished to 1915(i) participants by qualified providers.
-Discovery Discovery Evidence Number and percent of 1915(i) services FFS payments that have been paid at rates approved by MDHHS.
-(Performance Numerator: Number of 1915(i) services FFS payments that have been paid at rates
+Discovery

-Measure) approved by MDHHS.
+Discovery Evidence (Performance Measure) Number and percent of 1915(i) services FFS payments that have been paid at rates approved by MDHHS.
+Numerator: Number of 1915(i) services FFS payments that have been paid at rates approved by MDHHS.
 Denominator: All 1915(i) services FFS payments.
 Discovery Activity (Source of Data & sample size) MDHHS will monitor payments made to providers of 1915(i) services to assure payments are only issued for Medicaid-eligible individuals at the MDHHS approved rates.
-This will be a 100% sample size.
-Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS will put edits in place to assure claims are paid at the rates approved by MDHHS.
-All claims for services that are above the MDHHS-approved rates will be adjusted down to the MDHHS approved rate before issuing payment.
-Frequency Continuous and ongoing R Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will assure payment is only made for 1915(i) services provided to Medicaid-eligible individuals.
+This will be a 100% THE sample size IS 100%.
+Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS will put USES edits in place THE MMIS SYSTEM to assure claims are paid at the rates approved by MDHHS.
+All claims for services that are above the MDHHS-approved rates will be ARE EITHER REJECTED OR adjusted down to the MDHHS approved rate before issuing payment.
+Frequency Continuous and ongoing R emediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will assure payment FFP is only made CLAIMED for 1915(i) services provided to Medicaid-eligible individuals.
 MDHHS will periodically evaluate all 1915(i) services claims payments made to assure the individuals served had Medicaid eligibility on the date of service and the claims are paid at the rates approved by MDHHS.
-Recoupments will be made as necessary for payments for service provided to all non-eligible individuals and for payments made that are not at the MDHHS approved rate.
+Recoupments will be OR ADJUSTMENTS ARE made as necessary for payments for service provided to all non-eligible individuals and for payments made that are not at the MDHHS approved rate.
 Frequency (of Analysis and Aggregation) Continuous and ongoing